lostinkyoto/akilsbuildsite/src/pages/posts/blogposts/Where to begin a redesign?.md

 ---
 # Where do I start?

-# The first issue I have is- no clear problem statement
+# The main issue I have is- no clear problem statement

 And I can't make one cause I don't want to create one clear problem statement because I feel like I want to design like an everything palace.
 Which is an especially stupid loop to get stuck in (face palm emoji)